Product

 In the case of IKEA's 2011 catalog, IKEA knew they had the resources to do something extra special with their publication.
 While IKEA's print catalog had more competition, the company decided that simply moving to a digital platform was insufficient.

-So they used their marketing resources to create an augmented reality version.
-Just by understanding what they could do differently, IKEA’s design overhaul doubled the amount of time customers spent browsing the catalog.
+So, they used their marketing resources to create an augmented reality version.
+Just by understanding what they could do differently, IKEA's design overhaul doubled the time customers spent browsing the catalog.

 4. Clarify Your Message

-To attract customers, your company needs to have a clear message.
+Brand messaging refers to the underlying value proposition and language a company uses to communicate what it stands for and why customers should choose it.
+Your company needs a clear message to attract customers.
 Customers want to know what you can do for them that no one else can, and that is how you will win their business.

 It is not enough to throw a message into the void and hope it sticks with someone.
-Instead, clearly craft a narrative to bring customers to you.
+Instead, craft a narrative that will attract customers.

-The car rental service Enterprise clarifies its messaging every time it communicates with customers.
+The car rental service Enterprise clarifies its messaging whenever it communicates with customers.

-With each communication, Enterprise takes into consideration the specific audience it is trying to reach and then considers what tone or message will be the most effective to extend the customer lifecycle.
+With each communication, Enterprise considers the specific audience it is trying to reach and then considers what tone or message will be the most effective to extend the customer lifecycle.

 5. Explore Strategic Partnership Opportunities

+A strategic partnership is defined as a formal arrangement between two or more businesses that combines resources, expertise, or market access to achieve mutual goals that neither could accomplish alone.
 For businesses, partnership opportunities are very popular right now.
-Most businesses are reaching out to others in the hopes of reaching a new market or demographic.
-These symbiotic relationships help both partners by providing some sort of opportunity that was not otherwise attainable.
+Most businesses are reaching out to others, hoping to reach a new market or demographic.
+These symbiotic relationships help both partners by providing some opportunity that was not otherwise attainable.

 When considering partnerships, consider what your company needs to succeed and act on that opportunity.

 Starbucks has partnered with Earthwatch since 2001.
-One of the goals of this partnership was to introduce Starbucks employees to the scientific research behind coffee beans – benefitting Earthwatch’s goals.
+One goal of this partnership was to introduce Starbucks employees to the scientific research behind coffee beans, which benefitted Earthwatch's goals.
 Additionally, Starbucks was able to increase employee engagement through this partnership.

 The partnership helped Starbucks develop its ethical approach to coffee while assisting Earthwatch in spreading sustainable and scientific practices.